 Roman Holiday (1953) Director: William Wyler

 Roman Holiday is a really wonderful little film -innocent, funny, charming, heart-warming.
 It is one of my favorite Hepburn films.
 Audrey Hepburn plays Ann, a princess of an unnamed European nation on a goodwill trip to Italy.
-Frustrated by her endlessly busy schedule she grows angry with her family and they call a doctor to give her a sedative.
-Nevertheless, she sneaks out onto the streets of Rome one night and falls asleep on a bench near the Roman ruins.
+Frustrated by her endlessly busy schedule she grows angry with her family and a doctor is called to give her a sedative.
+Nevertheless, she sneaks out onto the streets of Rome one night and falls asleep on a bench near the ancient Roman ruins.
 A reporter for the “American News Service” named Joe Bradley happens to walk by (played by Gregory Peck -the role was initially offered to Cary Grant but he turned it down thinking he was too old to play opposite Hepburn even though he did so ten years later in Charade).
-In her drowsy state she amusingly recites a poem for which Bradley calls her “well-read” -the poem was actually written by Dalton Trumbo who was the blacklisted writer for the film.
-Thinking she is intoxicated, he honorably takes her back to his flat so she can rest.
-A short while later he realizes she is the princess and he decides to create a ruse for a good news story.
-They go on adventures around the city together, traveling via vespa scooter, open air markets, a visit to the Spanish Steps, the Mouth of Truth, the Colosseum, and Ann cuts her hair short.
-Bradley and Ann end up at an outdoor dance only to fall into the hands of the royal guard but Bradley fights them off and falls in love with the Ann.
+In her drowsy state she amusingly recites a poem for which Bradley calls her “well-read” -the poem was actually written by Dalton Trumbo, the blacklisted scriptwriter for the film.
+Thinking she is intoxicated, Bradley honorably takes her back to his flat so she can rest.
+A short while later he realizes she is the princess and he decides to create a ruse in order to create a good news story.
+They wander around the city together, traveling via vespa scooter, open air markets, a visit to the Spanish Steps, the Mouth of Truth, the Colosseum, and Ann cuts her hair short.
+Bradley and Ann end up at an outdoor dance party only to fall into the hands of the royal guard but Bradley fights them off while he promptly falls in love with Ann.

-In the end she must return to her role as princess and they exchange a tearful goodbye knowing it will be their last.
-The next morning the princess holds a press conference (her initial press conference was delayed amidst public declarations that she was feeling “ill”).
-Bradley shows up and the two exchange vague and vailed reassurances to one another that her secret night out will not be revealed.
+In the end, she is forced to return to her role as princess and they exchange a tearful goodbye knowing it will be their last moments together.
+The next morning, the princess holds a press conference (her initial press conference was delayed amidst public declarations that she was feeling “ill”).
+Bradley shows up and the two exchange vague and veiled reassurances to one another that her secret night out will not be revealed.
 She greets the press and receives private photos of their adventures from Bradley’s associate as a gesture that they will not be leaked to the press.
 She smiles and says a heartfelt goodbye.
-Bradley is left alone in the press room and he walks away -it is not a typical Hollywood ending.
+Bradley is left alone in the press room and he walks away -it is a bittersweet, affectionate, a-typical Hollywood ending.